Charlie Buckingham

-Charlie Buckingham (born January 16, 1989 in Newport Beach, California) is an American Olympic sailor.
+Charlie Buckingham (born January 16, 1989) is an American Olympic sailor.
 He competed at the 2016 Summer Olympics in Rio de Janeiro, in the men's Laser class where he finished 11th.
 He also competed at the Tokyo 2020 Summer Olympics in the men's Laser class.

 He was named College Sailor of the Year in 2009 and 2011 while competing for Georgetown University.